A 200 Hour Yoga Teacher Training Designed By the Military Community, For the Military Community

 A video submission detailing your intent to move forward with VYP, and complete a more personal detailed questionnaire.
 Video must refer to your military background, yoga experience, and your future plans with VYP.
 Video must be 5 minutes or less or it will not be reviewed.

-Proof of military status (via Sheer ID) Type of military discharge does not affect the application.
+Proof of military status (Service Members only via Sheer ID) Type of military discharge does not affect the application.

 Background check.